Commodore 64: Clones

-Newer compatible hardware

-As of 2008, C64 enthusiasts still develop new hardware, including Ethernet cards, specially adapted hard disks and flash card interfaces (sd2iec).
-In 2022 a product called A-SID was introduced that turns the C-64 into a WAH effect.

-Brand reuse
+Web.it Internet computer

-In 1998, the C64 brand was reused for the "Web.it Internet Computer", a low-powered Internet-oriented all-in-one x86 PC running MS-DOS and Windows 3.1.
-It uses a AMD Élan SC400 SoC with 16 MB of RAM, a 3.5" floppy disk drive 56k-modem and PCMCIA.
-Despite its "Commodore 64" nameplate, the "C64 Web.it" is not directly compatible with the original (except via included emulation software), nor does it share its appearance.
-PC clones branded as C64x sold by Commodore USA, LLC, a company licensing the Commodore trademark, began shipping in June 2011.
-The C64x has a case resembling the original C64 computer, but – as with the "Web.it" – it is based on a x86 architecture and is not compatible with the Commodore 64 on either hardware or software levels.
+The C64 brand was reused in 1998 for the Web.it Internet Computer, a low-powered, Internet-oriented, all-in-one x86 PC running MS-DOS and Windows 3.1.
+It uses an AMD Élan SC400 SoC with 16 MB of RAM, a 3.5-inch floppy disk drive, 56k modem and PC Card.
+Despite its Commodore 64 nameplate, the C64 Web.it looks different and is only directly compatible with the original via included emulation software.
+PC clones branded C64x sold by Commodore USA, a company licensing the Commodore trademark, began shipping in June 2011.
+The C64x's case resembles the original C64 computer, but – like the Web.it – it is based on x86 architecture and is not compatible with the Commodore 64.

 Virtual Console

-Several Commodore 64 games were released on the Nintendo Wii's Virtual Console service in Europe and North America only.
-The games were unlisted from the service as of August 2013 for unknown reasons.
+Several Commodore 64 games were released on the Nintendo Wii's Virtual Console service in Europe and North America.
+They were delisted from the service in August 2013.

 THEC64 and THEC64 Mini

+British company Retro Games released two unofficial Linux-based emulation consoles based on the Commodore 64: THEC64 Mini in 2018 and the full size THEC64 in 2019.
+The name THEC64 – without a space between "The" and "C64" – is due to Retro Games not licensing the use of any Commodore trademarks including the C64 name; another consequence of this is that the Commodore key from the original keyboard is replaced with a THEC64 key.

-THEC64 Mini is an unofficial Linux-based console that emulates the Commodore 64, released in 2018 by UK-based Retro Games.
-The console takes the form of a decorative half-scale Commodore 64 with two USB and one HDMI port, plus a mini USB connection to power the system.
-The console's decorative keyboard is non-functional – the system is controlled via the included THEC64 joystick or a separate USB keyboard.
-It is possible to load new software ROMs into the console, which uses emulator x64 (as part of VICE) to run software, and has a built-in graphical operating system.
+THEC64 Mini is a decorative, half-size Commodore 64 with two USB and one HDMI port, and a mini USB connection to power the system.
+The keyboard is non-functional; the system is controlled by an included THEC64 joystick or a separate USB keyboard.
+The console uses the VICE emulator which can also load additional software ROMs.

-The full-size THEC64 was released in 2019 in Europe and Australia, and was scheduled for release in November 2020 in the North American market.
-The console and built-in keyboard are built to scale with the original Commodore 64, including a functional keyboard.
-Enhancements include VIC-20 emulation, four USB ports, and an upgraded joystick.
+The full-size THEC64 is the same size as the original Commodore 64, with a functional keyboard.
+Enhancements include VIC-20 emulation, two additional USB ports, and an upgraded joystick.

-Neither product features any of Commodore's trademarks – the Commodore key on the original keyboard is replaced with a THEC64 key, and Retro Games can call neither product a "C64" – although the system ROMs are licensed from Cloanto Corporation.
-The consoles can be switched between "carousel mode" for accessing the built-in game library, and "classic mode" in which the machine operates similarly to a traditional Commodore 64.
-USB storage can be used to hold disk, cartridge and tape images for use with the machine.

 Emulators

 Commodore 64 emulators include the open source VICE, Hoxs64, and CCS64.
 An iPhone app was also released with a compilation of C64 ports.

+The Commodore PET, introduced in July 2015, was an Android smartphone with Commodore 64 and Amiga emulation built-in.